Kagoshima Prefecture: Dialect

 Today, Kagoshima is home to a distinctive dialect of Japanese known as Satsugū dialect (薩隅方言, Satsugū Hōgen) or Kagoshima dialect (鹿児島弁, Kagoshima-ben), differing from the usual Kyushu dialects with its pronunciations of the yotsugana.

 For the most part, Satsugū dialect is mutually unintelligible with Standard Japanese, though most Satsugū speakers know both as a result of language standardization in Japan.

 Sport and recreation

 Kagoshima Rebnise, a professional basketball team, was founded in 2003 and currently competes in the second division of the national B.League.
-Kagoshima United FC, a soccer team, was founded in 2014 and competes in the J3 League.
+Kagoshima United FC, a football team, was founded in 2014 and competes in the J3 League.
 Although no major professional baseball teams are based in the prefecture, a number of Kagoshima's ballparks have hosted the spring training camps of Nippon Professional Baseball teams: